bationoA/building_etl_for_binance_testnet/README.md

     Set up a LAMP environment on your system.
     Install the required Python libraries and dependencies (requirements.txt).
-    Create a database and a user with all privileges over the created databse You can create a .env file to store your database credentials Open the config.py file update variables related to your database You can run the main.py file.
+    Create a database and a user with all privileges over the created databse You do not need to create the table, it will be created automatically () You can create a .env file to store your database credentials Open the config.py file update variables related to your database You can run the main.py file.
 This will perform only one execution.